-The project is located along the arterial of Cook Street.
+1150 Cook Street is located along the arterial of Cook Street.
 The project exceeds the R-48 zoning parking requirements and complies with requirements of the current Zoning Bylaw Schedule C-Off-Street Parking requirements for bicycles.
 Bicycle parking will be within a safe and secure facility, located at street level, making it easily accessible.

-Increased bicycle usage by residents will be further facilitated through proximity to existing and future network of Greenways, including Fort Street bike lanes one block away and the currently under-construction bike lanes along Vancouver street.
+Increased bicycle usage by residents will be further facilitated through proximity to existing and future network of Greenways, including Fort Street bike lanes one block away and the soon-to-be-constructed bike lanes along Vancouver street.

-Located on an arterial within the urban core of downtown Victoria, public transportation opportunities are frequent.
-Although there are no vehicle parking requirements under the current zoning, and it is our hope that the primary modes of transportation for the future residents of the building will be foot and bike (given the proximity to the commercial core), 41 parking stalls will be provided.
+Located on an arterial within the Urban Core of Downtown Victoria, public transportation opportunities are frequent.
+Although there are no vehicle parking requirements under the current zoning, and it is our hope that the primary modes of transportation for the future residents of the building will be foot and bike (given the proximity to the commercial core), approximately 40 parking stalls will be provided.

-In summary, we believe this proposal offers significant benefits to residents of Victoria in terms of quality, livability, and moderately priced accommodation.
-Abundant amenities, including those not required, are contemplated and will be of great benefit to the community and City of Victoria.
-We also believe that, in its present form the project will, through its strong design, make a significant contribution to the city's evolving urban fabric.
+In summary, we believe this proposal offers significant benefits to residents of Victoria in terms of quality, livability and moderately priced accommodation.
+We also believe that, in its present form the project will, through its strong design make a significant contribution to the city's evolving urban fabric.